wnk4242/CheatsheetBuilder-Windows-/README.md

 ## How to Use

 ### Step 1: Start the Program
+There are three ways to run the program:
-Run the program by executing `main.py`.
+1. In Python: Run `main.py`.
+2. Use the `.bat` file for Windows users.
+3. Use the executable file located in the `dist` folder under the `exe` folder.

 The main menu will greet you with several options:
 1. Create a new cheatsheet.
 2. Load an existing cheatsheet.
 3. Export a cheatsheet to a text file.